a0viedo/node-tooling/README.md

 Checking for spaces before or after every parenthesis is a waste of time.
 Same goes for manually indenting any new line if your code, even if it's copy & pasted.
 [JavaScript Beautify][js-beautify] is a great tool for doing that automatically and is also configurable.
 Install the package in Sublime Text and after that you will be able to run it by pressing `Ctrl+Alt+f`.

 ## Process Manager
+If some uncaught exception fires in your application, you will probably don't want to start the application again manually.
+The following options will watch your application process and restart it if something goes wrong:

 - [upstart][upstart]
 - [forever][forever]
 - [supervisor][supervisor]
 - [PM2][pm2]

+In the case of supervisor, not only will restart the application if an uncaught exception occurs, but will also restart your application if you modify any server-side file for the modifications to take effect.

 The first three options are simple and they only try to focus on a single feature, while PM2 offers a lot more functionalities like CPU monitoring, log facilities and load balancing.